 - Better resistance to rock chip damage.

-- Some have limited self-healing properties (since it is essentially TPU ((thermoplastic polyurethane)), or similar film).
+- Some have limited self-healing properties but cannot prevent tear by deep scratch like penknife cut.
+Once teared, cannot be cured and need replacement (since it is essentially TPU ((thermoplastic polyurethane)), or similar film).

 - Prevents most scratches from reaching the paint (though the film will get scratched).